followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxScheduler/1 Configuration/appointmentTemplate.md

 So, in **Knockout approach**, you can bind template elements to the appointment object fields.
 To access another binding context within an appointment template, use [Knockout](http://knockoutjs.com/documentation/binding-context.html) binding variables.

 In **AngularJS approach**, if you need to access appointment object fields within a template, use a variable whose name is assigned to the `dx-item-alias` directive.
 Add the directive to the widget element to specify an alias to the root object.
 Without this directive, appointment object fields are beyond reach.
-To access another binding context within an appointment template, use [Angular](https://docs.angularjs.org/guide/scope) binding variables.
+To access another binding context within an appointment template, use [AngularJS](https://docs.angularjs.org/guide/scope) binding variables.

-#####AngularJS Approach#####
+#####AngularJS#####

     <!--HTML-->
     <div dx-scheduler="{